Scoring and Ranking Suggestions

 The Parser The Next Generation proposal and demo currently orders using a product of various criteria’s scores, rather than a lexicographic order of strictly ranked constraints.
 The component factors are:

-argument (essentially “unused words” in the previous parser)- the score of each argument against that semantic role’s target noun type
+0.5for parses where the verb was suggested0.5for each extra (>1)objectargument (essentially “unused words” in the previous parser)- the score of each argument against that semantic role’s target noun type

-for each unset argument of that verb
+0.8for each unset argument of that verb

 Each component score is a value in [0,1], so the score is always non-decreasing across the derivation.
 This offers a natural way to optimize the candidate set creation: if a possible parse ever gets a score below a magic “threshold” value, it is immediately thrown away.